gracep253/LEDrums/README.md

 # LEDrums
-hit reactive leds for drums
+Hit reactive leds for drums using fastLED library